GeekAlexis/FastMOT/README.md

   - [x] Optical flow tracking & camera motion compensation
   - [ ] TensorRT YOLO V4

-The tracker combines Deep SORT with optical flow and runs in real-time due to TensorRT and Numba optimizations.
+Fast MOT is an end-to-end tracker that includes both detection and tracking.
+The tracker combines Deep SORT with optical flow and is optimized with TensorRT and Numba to run in real-time.
 It has an input size of 1280 x 720.
 Because of tiling, the tracker assumes medium/small targets and shouldn't be used to detect up close ones.
-I used a pretrained OSNet from [Torchreid](https://github.com/KaiyangZhou/deep-person-reid).
-Currently, tracking targets other than pedestrians will work but it is not recommended without further training the OSNet model on these classes.
+I used a pretrained pedestrian OSNet model from [Torchreid](https://github.com/KaiyangZhou/deep-person-reid).
+Currently, tracking objects other than pedestrians will work but it is not recommended without further training the OSNet model on these classes.

 ## Performance
 Tracking is tested with the MOT17 dataset on Jetson Xavier NX.
 The tracker can achieve up to 30 FPS depending on crowd density.
 The frame rate on a Desktop GPU will be even higher.
-Plain Deep SORT cannot run in real-time on any edge device.
+Note that plain Deep SORT cannot run in real-time on any edge device.

 | # targets  | FPS on Xavier NX |
 | ------------- | ------------- |